 The total number of credit breaches shown each month includes occasions where trading Parties have entered Credit default level 1 or 2 and a notice of this has been published on the BMRA service.

-During February 2021, 17 Credit Default notices were sent to 10 different Parties, compared to 79 notices sent to 37 Parties in January 2020.
+During December 2023, 23 Credit Default notices were sent to 17 different Parties, compared to 14 notices sent to 7 Parties in November 2023.
 A Credit Default notice is issued to a Party whose Credit Cover Percentage exceeds 80%.
-This month one BSC Party was in Level 1 and Level 2 Credit Default.
+This month no BSC Parties were in Level 1 or Level 2 Credit Default.